Feedback through graph motifs relates structure and function in complex networks: Abstract

 \section{Abstract}

-How does the connectivity of a network system {combine with the behavior of its individual components to} determine its collective function?
-We approach this question by relating the internal network feedback to the statistical prevalence of connectivity motifs, a set of surprisingly simple and local statistics on the network topology.
-The resulting motif description provides a reduced order model of the network input--output dynamics and it relates the overall network function to feedback control theory.
-For example, this new formulation dramatically simplifies the classic \ER{} graph, reducing the overall graph behavior to a simple proportional feedback wrapped around the dynamics of a single node.
-Higher-order motifs systematically provide further layers and types of feedback to regulate the network response.
+In physics, biology and engineering, network systems abound.
+How does the connectivity of a network system combine with the behavior of its individual components to determine its collective function?
+We approach this question for networks with linear time-invariant dynamics by relating internal network feedbacks to the statistical prevalence of connectivity motifs, a set of surprisingly simple and local statistics of connectivity.
+This results in a reduced order model of the network input--output dynamics in terms of motifs structures.
+As an example, the new formulation dramatically simplifies the classic \ER{} graph, reducing the overall network behavior to one proportional feedback wrapped around the dynamics of a single node.
+For general networks, higher-order motifs systematically provide further layers and types of feedback to regulate the network response.
 Thus, the local connectivity shapes temporal and spectral processing by the network as a whole, and we show how this enables robust, yet tunable, functionality such as extending the time constant with which networks remember past signals.
-Rich connections between structure and function are developed for networks with random input and output weights, and those composed from nodes with distinct dynamics and connectivity.
-These simple statistical descriptions provide a powerful theoretical framework to understand the functionality of real-world network systems, as we illustrate for the mouse brain connectome.\\ ~\\
+The theory also extends to networks composed from heterogeneous nodes with distinct dynamics and connectivity, and patterned input to (and readout from) subsets of nodes.
+These statistical descriptions provide a powerful theoretical framework to understand the functionality of real-world network systems, as we illustrate with examples including the mouse brain connectome.